Why This Is a Once-in-a-Lifetime Opportunity for Content Marketing

 Content is actually expanding as a channel during the COVID-19 crisis.
 In the absence of sports and live programs to watch, people are consuming more online content than ever before.

-According to recent research by GlobalWebIndex, we’re seeing the following increases across the U.S. population:
+According to recent study by GlobalWebIndex, we’re seeing the following increases across the U.S. population:

 - 30% consuming more online press